calugo/ElectronPolymerPubnub/README.md

-# GUI for data plotting and logging using Electron and Arduino and Polymer components.
+# Desktop GUI for data plotting and logging data streams from an Arduino.
+It is build using Electron, Johnny-five and Polymer components.
+Alo has some IoT experimental functionality using PubNub.

 ![](https://github.com/calugo/ElectronPolymerPubnub/blob/master/poster2.png)